THE NEED FOR INCREASED VISIBILITY IN VIRTUALIZED INFRASTRUCTURES

-As operators transition to NFV, monitoring solutions need to adapt to this new environment.
-The traditional approach using taps, splitters and physical probes does not provide the required visibility into a virtualized infrastructure.
+The traditional approach to network monitoring, using taps, splitters and physical probes, does not provide sufficient visibility in virtualized infrastructures for operator requirements.
 Physical probes cannot access the logical interfaces between internal VM-to-VM communication to monitor functions hosted on the same server, or in some cases between VMs located on different servers connected via virtual overlay networks.
 Moreover, new virtualization techniques, such as containers that rely heavily on distributing traffic between many lightweight, even transient, virtualized resources only exacerbate the visibility problem.
+Qosmos DPI-based NFV probe has been developed specifically to provide monitoring solutions with granular visibility into network activity across virtualized infrastructures.

 Implementation example based on NFV reference architecture